 Ruben Espinoza, MD, a pediatrician with Banner Children's, discussed why screenings are important and what parents can expect.

 With one heel prick, your baby’s blood can help detect rare genetic, hormone-related and metabolic conditions that can lead to serious health problems.
 Done in the hospital, these screenings help doctors diagnose and quickly treat your baby.

-“Having testing done early for certain conditions can help lead to improved outcomes for patients, as we are able to refer them for care as early as possible,” Dr. Pyle says.
+“Having testing done early for certain conditions can help lead to improved outcomes for patients, as we are able to refer them for care as early as possible,” Dr. Espinoza said.

-A great example, he says, is detecting hypothyroidism.
+A great example, he said, is detecting hypothyroidism.
 “If congenital hypothyroidism isn’t detected and corrected within the first several weeks of life, your baby could end up with significant intellectual disability and slow growth.
-However, if treatment is begun within the first two weeks of life, infants have a high probability of developing normally,” Dr. Pyle says.
+However, if treatment is begun within the first two weeks of life, infants have a high probability of developing normally,” said Dr. Espinoza.

 Because nearly 3 in every 1,000 newborns have significant hearing loss, nearly all states also require hearing tests.
-Dr. Pyle says if this hearing loss is detected early, infants are able to be referred to specialists to help guarantee the best possible outcome for their long-term hearing.
+Dr. Espinoza said if this hearing loss is detected early, infants are able to be referred to specialists to help guarantee the best possible outcome for their long-term hearing.

 Positive screening results aren’t necessarily a diagnosis; rather, they indicate that further testing must be done for confirmation.
 You’ll receive a call from your newborn’s place of birth, primary care physician or pediatrician to confirm the results and go over next steps.
 Upon confirmation, they will identify appropriate management and treatment options and may refer your baby to a specialist.